Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Study Results

-Where the co-evolution workflow stood out was in the dimensions it was designed to support.
-Participants reported that it helped adapt the system to their own preferences and criteria, with 10 of 12 gave ratings of 6 (agree) or 7 (strongly agree) compared to only 2 under the baseline (Q4; $p < 0.01$).
-They also reported greater confidence that the AI would behave as intended (Q5; $p < 0.01$) and found the workflow more effective for covering the ``long tail'', such as discovering unseen cases (Q6; $p < 0.1$) and defining policy boundaries in realistic scenarios (Q7; $p < 0.01$).
-Participants also emphasized that the workflow clarified their policy decisions where 9 vs. 5 participants rated at 6 or 7 (Q8; $p < 0.01$) and left them more satisfied overall, with very stronger intentions to reuse it for future tasks (Q10; $p < 0.01$).
+Where the Co-Evolution workflow stood out was in the dimensions it was designed to support.
+Participants reported that it helped adapt the system to their own preferences and criteria, with 13 of 16 gave ratings of 6 (agree) or 7 (strongly agree) compared to 4 under the baseline (Q4; $p < 0.01$).
+They also reported greater confidence that the AI would behave as intended (Q5; $p < 0.05$) and found the workflow more effective for covering the ``long tail'', such as discovering unseen cases (Q6; $p < 0.05$) and defining policy boundaries in realistic scenarios (Q7; $p < 0.01$).
+Participants also emphasized that the workflow clarified their policy decisions where 12 vs. 6 participants rated at 6 or 7 (Q8; $p < 0.01$).
+Furthermore, participants perceived that their adjustments were better reflected by the AI using our workflow (Q9; 13 vs. 6 rated at 6 or 7; $p < 0.05$), echoing the stronger alignment performance shown in RQ 4.
+Lastly, participants were more satisfied overall, with stronger intentions to reuse it for future tasks (Q10; $p < 0.01$).

-Together, these ratings indicate that participants perceived clear added value from the \textsc{Co-Evolution} workflow, beyond the basic level of usability that both systems achieved.
+Together, these ratings indicate that participants perceived clear added value from the Co-Evolution workflow, beyond the basic level of usability that both systems achieved.